wolfSSL/wolfBoot/docs/firmware_update.md

 Besides the usual output file `image_v2_signed.bin`, the sign tool creates an additional `image_v2_signed_diff.bin` which should be noticeably smaller in size as long as the two binary files contain overlapping areas.

+This is the delta update bundle, a signed package containing the patches for updating version 1 to version 2, and to roll back to version 1 if needed, after the first patch has been applied.

-The `image_v2_signed_diff.bin` file can be now transferred to the update partition on the target like a full update image.
+The delta bundle `image_v2_signed_diff.bin` can be now transferred to the update partition on the target like a full update image.

 At next reboot, wolfBoot recognizes the incremental update, checks the integrity, the authenticity and the versions of the patch.
 If all checks succeed, the new version is installed by applying the patch on the current firmware image.

+If the update is not confirmed, at the next reboot wolfBoot will restore the original base `image_v1_signed.bin`, using the reverse patch contained in the delta update bundle.